-Wait for the insurance adjuster to inspect your vehicle.
+You should first wait for the insurance adjuster to inspect your vehicle.
 It can take about three days to inspect the vehicle and about two weeks to assess if the damage amounts to a total loss.
 This is because the adjuster has to do some background research to know if there was any damage to your vehicle before the accident and to determine the price your vehicle would have fetched had there been no accident.

-Ask the insurance adjuster for a preliminary valuation of your vehicle.
-Insurance companies employ third party companies such as the ADP/Auto Source or CCC Information Services Group Inc, to determine the fair market value of your vehicle.
+You can ask the insurance adjuster for a preliminary valuation of your vehicle.
+Insurance companies employ third party companies such as the Audatex/Autosource or CCC Information Services Group Inc, to determine the fair market value of your vehicle.
 The adjuster collects information including vehicle make, model and year of purchase.
-The adjuster also inspects the condition of the car and gives it a rating.
-This rating has a considerable impact on the final offer made for your vehicle.
+The adjuster also inspects the condition of the car and gives it a rating that has a considerable impact on the final offer made for your vehicle.

-Estimate the value of your vehicle.
+You'll want to estimate the value of your vehicle.
 Note that the insurance company takes into account the value of your vehicle at the time of accident not from its time of purchase.
 One reliable source that you can use to find out your vehicle value is the Kelley Blue Book website, which includes year, mileage and your vehicle features for valuation.
 Use the ZIP code search of the website so that you get a local estimate.

 Drive to the exact location and compare the vehicle model, make and mileage with yours to see if they are actually similar.
 If they are, compare features such as the music player and convenience factors such as lack of wear and tear and up-to-date maintenance.
 If your vehicle was in better shape or had more features, request a change to the estimate in the CCC market valuation.